 How often should vibration analysis be performed?

-Several factors such as equipment runtime, criticality, running environment conditions, etc. help determine how often vibration needs to be performed.
+Several factors such as equipment run time, criticality, environmental conditions, etc. help determine how often vibration needs to be performed.
 On equipment that runs year round, quarterly vibration analysis is recommended as a minimum frequency.
 However, many manufacturing environments require monthly vibration analysis on critical machinery.

 What issues can be found with vibration analysis?

 Vibration analysis can help diagnose many issues ranging from improper lubrication to electrical defects.
-Some of the most common issues found are: Roller bearing defects, Equipment imbalance, Coupling misalignment, Looseness, Resonance, Gear defects, etc.
+Some of the most common issues found are: bearing defects, equipment imbalance, coupling/sheave misalignment, looseness, resonance, and gear defects.

 The equipment I need to monitor is in a difficult to access location, how can vibration readings be taken?

-For equipment that is difficult to access while it is in operation, MTI can either temporarily or permanently mount sensors to easily take readings on the equipment.
+For equipment that is difficult to access while it is in operation, MTI can either temporarily mount or permanently install sensors to easily take readings on the equipment.
 Contact us for more information.

 What vibration amplitudes would be considered excessive?

-The amplitude of the vibration that causes concern can vary depending on the type of equipment, speed, load, frequency of the vibration and history.
-While MTI does have default alert/alarm levels based on industry standards and 20+ years of experience, each piece of equipment and its function should be taken into account when making an assessment.
+The amplitude of the vibration that causes concern can vary depending on the type of equipment, speed, load, frequency and history.
+While MTI does have default alert/alarm levels based on industry standards and 30+ years of experience, each piece of equipment and its function should be taken into account when making an assessment.